gem-pasteur/macsylib/doc/source/user_guide/outputs.rst

 Output format
 *************

-MacSyFinder provides different types of output files.
-At each run, MacSyFinder creates a new folder, whose name is based on a fixed prefix and a random suffix, for instance "macsyfinder-20130128_08-57-46".
+MacSyLib allow to produce different types of output files.
+At each run, MacSyLib creates a new folder, whose name is based on a fixed prefix and a random suffix, for instance "macsylib-20130128_08-57-46".
-MacSyFinder output files are stored in this run-specific folder.
+MacSyLib output files are stored in this run-specific folder.

 There are three types of output files:
   1. The main output files for the systems' search.
 They differ with the search mode (:ref:`ordered<ordered_outputs>` or :ref:`unordered<unordered_outputs>`).
   2. The :ref:`HMMER output files<hmmer-outputs-label>` (search of each systems' components), located in the `hmmer_results` folder.
   3. The internal :ref:`configuration and log files<logs_and_conf>`.

 .. note::